hersh29/diamond-hands/README.md

 python3 -m venv myenv
 ```

-It will create a python virtual environment.
+create a python virtual environment.
-After this operation, you will see the new folder called `myenv`
+you will see the new folder called `myenv`

-If you are on Mac/linux, run this command to activate the virtual environment.
+for Mac/linux, run this command to activate the virtual environment.

 ```
 source myenv/bin/activate
 ```

-Or if you are on Windows, run this command to activate the virtual environment.
+for Windows, run this command to activate the virtual environment

 ```
 myenv\Scripts\activate